 This is Camille’s Story, shared below, and written in her own words.
-She tells of her childhood growing up without her father, finally meeting her father, and the struggles that led to.
+She tells of her childhood growing up without her father, finally meeting her father, and the struggles that led to as she realized who and what he was.
 Her story of her father’s life is hard and tragic, but she ends with forgiveness in the most beautiful way.
+Forgiveness is hard.
+Very hard.
 I hope you’re as encouraged by her story as I was.
 Read on…

 Shared from the Original Source: The Bio-Dad — The Chapters of Camille

 Born in the early 60’s to a sixteen-year old, young man and a seventeen-year old, young lady, I was born into what I call a generational curse.
 My mother grew up on a farm in a home where daily abuse took place, (that will be another chapter).
 I don’t know a lot about how my biological father grew up, just that his childhood was not as bad as my mother’s.
 Throughout, I may refer to him as my bio-dad because, in all reality, all he was to me was a biological father.

 My mother and bio-dad fell in love with each other in high school.
 Now, looking back, I am sure my mother realizes that it was just young, ‘puppy love’.
 From old pictures I have seen of them, they were both very good looking.
 Bio-dad actually looked a lot like Elvis.
 No kidding.
 He was tall, dark, and handsome.
 My mother was a very mature young lady for her age, and she was gorgeous.

 My understanding has always been that my mother married bio-dad to escape her abusive home.
 They married when she was sixteen, and I believe he was just fifteen (almost 16).
 Within a year of their marriage, when mom was seventeen, I was born.
 From photos I have seen, I was a cute baby with chubby cheeks and snow white peach fuzz on top of my head.